-Make sure you also have plans in place for the months following Brexit, to ensure continuity of care for service users.
+Make sure you also have plans in place for the months following 1 January 2021, to ensure continuity of care for service users.

 How to prepare with suppliers now

-Make plans that cover all the supplies you use – from machinery to linen, food and medicine:
+Make plans that cover all the supplies you use – from machinery to bed sheets, food and medicine: